The Sweet, Chewy Dessert I Make Every Lunar New Year

 Why not?
 The dough for tang yuan is a simple combination of glutinous rice flour, regular rice flour, and water.
 Once you get the hang of enclosing the dough around nuggets of sweet filling, you'll find that making your own tang yuan takes no more than half an hour.

 The best part about making your own is that you can experiment with all kinds of nuts and pastes.
 The filling is a simple combination of sugar, lard, and a filling of nuts and/or beans.
-Instead of ground peanut or sesame, you can use almonds, cashews, and pecans.
+Use ground peanuts or sesame seeds, or experiment with almonds, cashews, and pecans.
 (To prepare the nuts: roast them, chop them up, and grind them in a mortar and pestle before mixing with lard and sugar.)
+You could even make your own red bean filling from dried adzuki beans by simmering and boiling them until soft, then sweetening with sugar to taste.
+Coconut flakes are also a great addition to fillings of any kind.
+Though lard is traditional and gives the filling a mild savory note, you could substitute with coconut oil or even smoky bacon fat.

 May 2011